Kevoulee/landscape/PITCHME.md

 * Tokens are stored in arrays and can be transferred in multiples by specfying each token index
 * This results in savings and a lower transaction burden on the network as you can move many tokens in one transaction bundle on the network

++++

 ## Neo

 * Trinity is aiming to develop an NFT standard for the NEO blockchain, NEP-10
 * NEO Enhancement Proposal for an NFT standard has yet to be submitted for review, and other developers within the ecosystem are also believed to be working on a similar standard

-+++
+---

 ## **Ticketing**

-The main objective of using non-fungible tokens in the event ticketing industry is to de-silo the industry in a decentralised manner, allowing ticketing applications and promoters to automatically sell tickets for other events and gain commission for doing so.
+The main objective of using non-fungible tokens in the event ticketing industry is to a decentralise the industry, allowing ticketing applications and promoters to automatically sell tickets for other events and gain commission for doing so.
 This enables event organisers to reach a wider audience.

 ---